 Unfortunately, The Last Voyage of the Demeter emerges as a missed opportunity, containing little of the dread or terror Stoker conjured on page nor succeeding on its own terms as a standalone horror movie.
 What we have is essentially a monster on a boat gorily dispatching his victims but without much sense of mystery, suspense, or atmosphere.

 Admittedly, anyone sitting down to watch the movie is probably aware the monster is Dracula, and in case you aren't aware of the Demeter's fate ahead of time, the film opens with its wreckage on the English coast before flashing back weeks before to the start of the journey.
-From there, the movie does an admirable job setting the stage and creating some initial unease: the Romani men delivering the cargo decline pay so they can leave before sundown, and we know, as soon as the ship sets sails, the crew will be on their own, at the mercy of the sea and the creature they unknowingly carry.
+From there, the movie does an admirable job setting the stage and creating some initial unease: the Romani men delivering the cargo decline pay so they can leave before sundown, and we know, as soon as the ship sets sail, the crew will be on their own, at the mercy of the sea and the creature they unknowingly carry.

 The movie steps wrong, though, when delivering the horror.
 In the book, Dracula's initial victims on board the Demeter are thought to have died of the plague, and only gradually does the captain suspect something more dangerous.
 By then, it's too late, and he's all alone.